SleipnirGroup/Choreo/docs/choreolib/auto-routines.md

 !!! warning
     Triggers can have "hygiene" issues if not used correctly.
-    Triggers that are polled by the `CommandScheduler` should never be on the left hand side of a `and`/`or` method call.
+    Triggers that are polled by the `CommandScheduler` should never be on the left-hand side of a `and`/`or` method call.
     This will leak the trigger outside of the auto routine and can cause unexpected behavior.
-For example this can cause a check for intaking a gamepiece during an auto to also be checked and reacted to during teleop.
+For example, this can cause a check intended for intaking a game piece during an auto to also be checked and reacted to during teleop.

 ## Monolithic vs Segmented Trajectories

-Monolithic trajectories are a single trajectory that is run from start to finish without stopping.
+Monolithic trajectories are based around a single trajectory that is run from start to finish without stopping.
-This has the advantage of being simple to create and understand but can be limiting in complex autos that may require branching.
-Making a new auto with this method can be time consuming as you have to create a completely new trajectory for each new auto and are likely repeating yourself.
+This strategy is simpler to create and understand but can be limiting in complex autos that may require branching.
+Making a new auto with this method can be time-consuming as you have to create a completely new trajectory for each new auto and likely repeat yourself for each trajectory.

-Segmented trajectories are a series of smaller trajectories that have defined handoff positions to smoothly transition between them.
-This allows for more complex autos to be created by reusing smaller pieces of trajectories and combining them in different ways.
+Segmented trajectories break down complex autonomous routines into smaller, reusable trajectories with defined transition points between them.
+This method allows for more complex autos to be created by reusing smaller pieces of trajectories and combining them in different ways.
 This can be more complex to create but can be more powerful and flexible in the long run.
-If every command is named aswell it is easier to debug and understand what is happening in the auto opposed to a monolithic command group.
+In addition, if  each command is clearly named, it is easier to debug and understand what is happening in the auto as opposed to a monolithic command group.

 ## Example Preamble